The Data Center Rundown

 Is liquid cooling an absolute requirement for any data center deploying high-density AI hardware today?

-The trend of mergers and acquisitions in liquid cooling continues as Trane Technologies plans to acquire LiquidStack to establish an end-to-end thermal management offering.
+The trend of mergers and acquisitions in the liquid cooling sector continues as Trane Technologies announces its plan to purchase LiquidStack to establish a comprehensive thermal management offering.

 Read at Data Center Richness→